2024 Honor flight

-This flight carried one World War II, eight Korean War veterans and two women veterans, who were inducted into the Military Women’s Memorial during the trip.
-The other veterans served our country during the Vietnam War.
-Two Purple Heart recipients were amongst the veterans on this trip.
+This flight carried two women veterans, who were inducted into the Military Women's Memorial during the trip.
+Veterans served our country during Korean and Vietnam Wars. three Purple Heart recipients were amongst the veterans on this trip.

 “It’s a privilege to be able to fly these veterans to their memorials, and it’s an opportunity to repay them in some small way for their service to our nation and our community,” said Toby Moss, President and CEO of Farmers RECC.